Notification

 Tip: If you use VDI, but no GPU is available, cloud-based effect processing is used.
 This may result in limited effect feature availability.
 Learn how to prepare your network for meetings.

-Automatic recommendation for video framing and lighting
+Automatic recommendation for video lighting

 Automatic recommendation is only available to participants on a device with 2 core or higher with hyper-threading.